10 reasons to buy a vacation home + pros and cons

 1. Enjoy your own personal retreat

 Owning a vacation home provides a haven away from the daily grind, a sanctuary when you need a break.
-Imagine having a place designed entirely for relaxation, a zen space that melts away your stress.
-Unlike hotels or rentals, you can customize your second home to your taste, unpack your favorite books and board games, and have everything set up exactly how you like it.
+Unlike hotels or rentals, you can customize your second home to your taste, keep your favorite things on hand, and have everything set up exactly how you like it.

 2. Have flexibility for your vacations